Read media coverage and download images, portraits, and logos

 Shaping the future of Grocery

-The work of Louise Byg Kongsholm help frame our view of trends shaping the future of Grocery - Phygital, hyper-convenience and hybridization.
+The work of Louise Byg Kongsholm helps frame our view of trends shaping the future of Grocery – Phygital, hyper-convenience, and hybridization.

 2022

-Dorthe Sørensen is in the middle of a long process of cleaning out her home after a long life.
+Dorthe Sørensen is in the middle of a long process of clearing out her home after a long life.

 July 7, 2022

-Danes vacation with kids, buffets, water wings and grandparents
+Danes vacation with children, buffets, swimsuits, and grandparents

-Danes are extra happy to take their grandparents on vacation this year.
-This may be due to deprivation after several years of corona isolation, says family expert
+Danes are particularly keen to take their grandparents on vacation this year.
+This may be due to a sense of deprivation after several years of coronavirus isolation, says family expert.

 July 4, 2022

-The book Retail Mega Mag sheds light on the modern consumer's attitudes, actions - and not least the behavioral changes that two years in corona-land have brought about.
+The book Retail Mega Mag light on the attitudes and actions of modern consumers—and, not least, the behavioral changes that two years of the coronavirus pandemic have brought about.

 June 21, 2022

-The book Retail Mega Mag sheds light on the modern consumer's attitudes, actions - and not least the behavioral changes that two years in corona-land have brought about.
+The book Retail Mega Mag light on the attitudes and actions of modern consumers—and, not least, the behavioral changes that two years of the coronavirus pandemic have brought about.

 June 18, 2022

-Supermarket chain breaks organic record - wants to be the first in the world
+Supermarket chain breaks record for organic products – aims to be the first in the world

-Even though the economic crisis in Denmark is raging, it hasn't stopped customers from buying organic products.
+Even though the economic crisis in Denmark is raging, it has not deterred customers from buying organic products.

 June 8, 2022

-New food networks create closer ties between local producers and consumers
+New food networks forge closer ties between local producers and consumers

-Increased focus on locally produced food has given rise to locally based networks that try to help smaller food producers with everything from transportation to logistics and sales portals.
+A greater focus on locally produced food has created fertile ground for locally based networks that seek to help small food producers with everything from transport to logistics and sales portals.

 May 23, 2022

-A wider range of non-percentage beverages reflects a changing drinking culture
+A wider selection of non-alcoholic beverages reflects a changing drinking culture

-It has become more socially acceptable to say no to alcohol.
-This is not least due to an extensive performance culture, because you perform worse with a hangover, says researcher in social trends
+It has become more socially acceptable to decline alcohol.
+This is largely due to a widespread performance culture, as people perform less well with a hangover, says a researcher in social trends.

 April 4, 2022

-Haveselskabet behind industry event: "Getting together makes us all smarter and gives us insight into the whole green world"
+The gardening association behind the industry gathering: "Getting together makes us all smarter and gives us insight into the whole green world."

-Internationally renowned garden designer Noel Kingsbury is among the speakers when Haveselskabet invites the entire green industry to a joint industry day in celebration of Cph Garden.
+Internationally renowned garden designer Noel Kingsbury is among the speakers when the Danish Garden Society invites the entire green industry to a joint industry day on the occasion of Cph Garden.

 March 16, 2022